Forex Moving Average Crossover Strategy

 1) Look for entry opportunity – When you are trading this strategy, you should be waiting for the 20 EMA to crossover the 50 EMA.
 If you see the 20 EMA crossing above the 50 EMA, you are looking to enter a LONG trade and if you see the opposite, you are looking for a SHORT trade.
 However you should not enter a trade once you see a crossover, you need the other 2 indicators to give you a better chance of winning.
 From the image below, you can see that there are times where the price will reverse and move back up after a crossover.

 2) Check for overbought or oversold - If you are looking to enter a LONG trade, you should check the Stochastic to see if it is oversold and started to move up.
 If you are looking to enter a SHORT trade, you should check the Stochastic to see if it is overbought and started to move down.

 3) Verify breakout – With the above 2 signs, you should now check your MACD to see if you have a valid breakout.
-I am unable to tell you more about verifying breakout as this will be unfair for those of them who has purchased my forex trend line strategy book.

 With all the above 3 indicators showing the same signs, it is time for you to enter your trade.
 However there are times where you will experience losses even when all the indicators are showing the same signal.
 As a trader, you have to understand that losing is simply part of the game.

 I hope that you find this strategy useful and eventually add it to your trading arsenal.
 Please try this out on a demo account until you are able to trade profitable with it before moving into live trading.